chadsansing/open-facilitation/chapter1.md

-# Envisioning your projects, events, & activities
+# 1. Envisioning open facilitation

 *Drill down to the core values of your facilitation work.*